somasis/musl-wiki/projects-using-musl.md

   code is from musl.
 - [docker-muslbase] minimal musl-based docker container
 - [buildroot] toolchain has musl libc option
+- [mussel] The shortest and fastest script to build working cross compilers targeting musl libc
 - [seL4] seL4 kernel ships with musl
 - [NodeOS] linux with Node.js as userspace
 - [Rust] is a programming language with musl supported as a cross-compilation